 But if you operate a business with a single shipping fulfillment center, that’s one risk with a pretty straightforward solution.

 Spread your inventory across more than one location – either by managing this expansion yourself or partnering with a fulfillment provider that has nationwide network.
 It will take some thought and planning to identify the right location and the right split of inventory.
-But once the reconfigured fulfillment network is in place, your business will be safer.
+But once the reconfigured pick and pack fulfillment network is in place, your business will be safer.